stijn-dejongh/ars-rethorica/manuscript/book1chapter8.md

 {pagebreak}

-[^^7_1]: The pronouncements of the supreme authority are themselves authoritative asThe pronouncements of the supreme authority are themselves authoritative as laying down laws and regulations for the citizens.
+[^^7_1]: The pronouncements of the supreme authority are themselves authoritative as laying down laws and regulations for the citizens.

-[^^7_2]: The “end” of monarchy is wantingThe “end” of monarchy is wanting here.
+[^^7_2]: The “end” of monarchy is wanting here.

 [^^7_3]: Aristot.
 Pol.
 3.7 .